zx80/flask-simple-auth/README.md

 See the module for a detailed documentation.

+### `ErrorResponse` class

+Raising this exception with a message and status from any user-defined function generates a `Response` of this status with the text message contents sent to the request.

 ### Miscellaneous Configuration Directives

 Some directives govern various details for this extension internal working.